TickTeam/guide-tt/ios_app/1_how_to_create_a_new_task.md

 **-Option 1: Add Button**

 Open TickTick on your iOS device and choose a list first.
-Tap “+” at the bottom of the task page to enter a new task.
+Tap “+” at the bottom of the list page to enter a new task.

 <br />
+**-Option 2: Quick Add **

+If you enable "Quick Add" in advanced settings,quick add bar and voice input icon  will show  at the bottom of the task list page.
+You can type tasks into that bar or hold voice input icon to speak.

-**-Option 2: Pull-down Screen **
+**-Option 3: Pull-down Screen **

 1.Pull down the screen.